 Tracks: Nutrition, Marketing

 Join a leading expert in Child Nutrition labeling for an overview of program crediting and the application process.
-Discuss the 2024 Final Rule updating CN standards to reflect the 2020-2025 Dietary Guidelines.
 Explore how CN labeling works and discuss current trends and what's on the horizon.
 Learn about the Agricultural Marketing Service (AMS) quality control program and the CN label application process.
+Find out where to obtain information and discuss some frequently asked questions.

 empty box